 What is an ABA Therapist?

 What is an ABA degree useful for?
-An ABA therapist is an individual who treats patients and clients through the use of applied behavior analysis.
-Applied behavior analysis is the practice of studying behavioral patterns to determine the type of treatment the client needs and what type of appropriate behavior can be accomplished.
-Although applied behavior analysis therapy is often used and is highly effective for autism, it is not exclusive to autism.
-Applied behavior analysis also used for those with other social, physical, developmental, and emotional disorders.
+An ABA therapist is an individual who treats patients and clients through the use of applied behavioral analysis.
+ABA is the practice of studying behavioral patterns to determine the type of treatment the client needs.
+Although ABA therapy is often used and is highly effective for autism, it is not exclusive to autism.
+ABA is also used for those with other social, physical, developmental, and emotional disorders.

-One of the ways that someone with an applied behavior analysis degree can help students with ASD is by increasing language and communication skills.
-ASD patients often have language development issues, according to this article from appliedbehavioranalysisedu.org.
-The challenge for applied behavior analysis, says the article, is that it can be difficult to tell when a language development issue is the result of a speech impediment and when it is due to a behavioral issue.
+One of the ways that ABA therapists help students with ASD is by increasing their language and communication skills.
+ASD patients often have language development issues, according to an article from appliedbehavioranalysisedu.org.
+The challenge for ABA is that it can be difficult to tell when a language development issue is the result of a speech impediment and when it is due to a behavioral issue.

 For example, an autistic child may have difficulty progessing because of their behavior.
 They may also begin “acting out” because of their frustration at their lack of communication skills.
 Behavior can be the cause of language issues; however, language issues can be the root cause of undesirable behavior.
 It can be difficult to tell which came first.
 This is part of the job of a therapist with an ABA degree.

-ABA therapists typically use three applied behavior analysis methods to help patients with their language skills.
-The applied behavior analysis method known as Verbal Behavior connects language with rewards.
+ABA therapists usually use three ABA methods to help patients with their language skills.
+The ABA method known as Verbal Behavior connects language with rewards.
 For example, if a child considers a snack a reward, the therapist would work to connect the word “snack” with the reward of eating a snack.

 Picture Communication Training allows the therapist to connect with the child without the use of words, instead using non-verbal communication methods such as pictures or technology.
 This may help the child who is frustrated with their lack of verbal communication skills or who feels they cannot express themselves.
 Through this particular kind of non-verbal communication, the child can connect with their therapist and express themselves.